kokimame/joytan/README.md

 ***Joytan is in early development and does not yet have a stable production.***

+#### Convert CSV files to your original audio/textbooks with Joytan.
 Joytan is a free, small cross-platform desktop app that facilitates the process of making audio/textbooks.
 Joytan comes with some powerful features which are especially designed to be useful for language-learners.